romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

 }
 ```

-To configure logging, see [log option](/guide/query-builder.html#createdb) in query builder document.
+To configure logging, see [log option](/guide/query-builder.html#createdb) in the query builder document.

 Defaults are: